sam03152000/Poverty-Prediction/README.md

 2. Compare our model to the scikit-learn package

-3. Introduce regularization term to the model
+3. Introduce regularization term (L1 and L2) and compare the results

-4. Compare results with different train-test split

-5. Compare results with different poverty prediction probability threshold
+4. Compare results with different poverty prediction probability threshold

 ## Using the Software
 The fitting code is written in Python and is demonstrated in the file STAT689_Poverty Prediction.ipynb.